paulinevos/xumm-mock-api/README.md

 Xumm mock API
 ====

+**This repo was moved to XRPL-Labs/XUMM-API-Mock-Server** The one here will not be maintained.

 A mock version of the API as described in the [Xumm API docs](https://xumm.readme.io/reference/about).
 This mock API has very basic fixtures for endpoints and is intended to run test suites that expect response data structures from endpoints as described in the API docs.